An approach to study the adiabaticity and irreversibility in the TDHO: Introduction

-On the other hand, this approach allows us to analyze effects that are typically considered irreversible, like the thermalization of the state of the TDHO, in the context of unitary (therefore reversible) dynamics.
-We will show that even under a unitary evolution the largest modes of the non invariant representations of the TDHO may undergo a process of \emph{reversible thermalization}, which is a highly unexpected result.
-Moreover, we are not specifying any state for the environment, in particular we are not considering an environment in a thermal state.
-Therefore, in this work the temperature is not a concept that is posed from the very beginning, as it happens in other works, but it naturally arises from the unitary, non-dissipative evolution of the system in some specific representations.
-It allows us to better understand the concept of temperature and it will help us to extend it to the more general concept of \emph{mode-temperature} for some non-thermal states.
-Finally, focusing on the evolution of the central system without requiring the specifications of the environment makes the model highly applicable to many different contexts.
+In this work, we shall disregard the dissipative terms and only consider the changes that preserve the unitary character of the evolution.
+This approach allows us to analyze effects that are typically considered irreversible, like the thermalization process sketched above, in the context of unitary (reversible) dynamics.
+We will show that even under a unitary evolution, the largest modes of the energy eigenstates of the TDHO may undergo a process of \emph{reversible thermalization}, which is a highly unexpected result.
+Besides, we are not specifying any state for the environment; in particular, we are not considering an environment in a thermal state.
+Inhere, the temperature is not a concept that is considered from the outset, as it occurs in other works, but it naturally arises from the unitary, non-dissipative evolution of the system.